Centralised Coolant Management System

 The main features of the system are:

 The new control panel also enables email alerts to be sent to Metsecs nominated maintenance engineers.
 In the event of an alarm the issue can be rectified quickly with minimal, if any effect, on production.
+For more information on our centralised coolant management systems please click here.
 Video below shows the plant in action.

 The original central coolant management system commissioned in 1992, refurbished in 2000 and now in a bit of a sorry state outwardly but inwardly entirely functional.